christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 part of a "trinity" of Gaulish gods that included Taranis, Teutates and Esus.

 The cult of Esus follows the precise theological blueprint developed by the Alexandrian School for imperial control.
-Like Serapis (Osiris+Apis), Esus represents a deliberate syncretism—in this case, merging the Celtic god of the axe with the Phrygian Attis and Thracian Sabazios.
-The dominant local Anatolian deity would have been Attis and Esus was the deity tof the Gauls who settled in that area.
+Like Serapis (Osiris+Apis), Esus represents a deliberate syncretism—in this case, merging the Celtic god of the axe with the Phrygian Attis (dying-and-reviving god) and Thracian Sabazios (Thracian horseman god, another form of Zeus).
+The dominant local Anatolian deity would have been Attis and Esus was the deity of the Gauls who settled in that area.

 The template is unmistakable: Divine Birth/Lordship: "Esus" from aisu ("lord") mirrors "Serapis" from aser ("lord") and "Christ" from Kristos ("anointed lord").
 Crucifixion/Resurrection: Esus's T-cross crucifixion parallels Attis's pine-tree death, Osiris's dismemberment, and Dionysus's dismemberment by Titans.
 Sacrificial Symbolism: The labrys (double-axe) represents the same sacrificial logic as Mithras's bull-slaying and Osiris's grain symbolism.
 Trinitarian Structure: Esus-Taranis-Teutates mirrors Osiris-Isis-Horus, Serapis-Isis-Harpocrates, and the Christian Trinity.

 The "Esumopas Cnusticus" inscription proves this was a state-sponsored imperial cult, not organic Celtic religion.
-Like all Alexandrian creations, it packaged Dragon Empire ideology in local costume—in this case, Celtic—to enforce the "slave morality" of submission, sacrifice, and afterlife obedience.
-The Flavian editors simply swapped the Celtic "Esus" for a Judaized "Jesus" while keeping the identical theological framework.
+The original Esus was a warrior.
+The new, syncretic "Esus Christos" was a god who was crucified on a T-shaped tree (a clear parallel to the Tau cross).
+The message to the fierce Galatian Celts was: "Your god is not a warrior, but a sacrificial victim.
+True strength is in submission, sacrifice, obedience, and turning the other cheek".

 **5.2.3.
 Aliases and Avatars of the Bloodline**